cara-tm/GoTop/README.md

 * `distance`: The distance in pixels from the bottom of the HTML document when the go top link appears.
 Default: `300`
 * `link`: The ID name associated to your link.
 Default: `'gotop'`
-* `adjust`: Allows to correct the final position to the top of the HTML document on the scrolling animation (if needed).
+* `adjust`: Allows to correct the final position in pixels to the top of the HTML document on the scrolling animation (if needed: due to extra spaces (personal bookmarks, extensions, etc.) into the browsers window).
 Default: `100`

 See [the `demo.html` file for example](https://github.com/cara-tm/GoTop/blob/master/demo.html "Discover").